bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 enterer|parameter.value[Identifier]|UserId for message|both

 #### Searches
-There are two searches available for Client Registry FHIR, Find Candidates and Get Demographics.
+There are three searches available for Client Registry FHIR, two flvours of Find Candidates and one Get Demographics.
 The operations are:

 Search Operations | Description
 :--- |